What is CRM and How It Transforms Business

 Customer Database & Contacts

-A single repository for all customer information: contacts, communication history, deals, documents.
-Every manager sees the full picture — emails, calls, meetings, invoices sent.
+A single repository for customer information: contacts, communication history, deals, documents.
+Every manager sees the full picture – emails, calls, meetings, invoices sent.

 Sales Pipeline